 - Check or uncheck content (item) types whose permissions you want to change.
-You can also click Check All or Uncheck All to select or deselect them globally.
+You can also click All or uncheck All to select or deselect them globally.
 By the way, "Textures" and "Snapshots" are essentially the same thing and both are represented under Textures.
 (Click Help in the "Bulk change content permissions" window for more technical background and caveats.)

-- Similar to setting default permissions when uploading, there's a Next owner can section here.
+- Similar to setting default permissions when uploading, there's a Next owner section here.
 Check the ones you want to enable or disable.
 Doing this is dependent on an item's already-restricted permissions: you can't make a no-copy object copyable.

 - When you're satisfied with your settings, click Apply and wait a few seconds.
 The permissions are applied.